CyberB3divere/CyberB3divere/README.md

 ### 👋 Hi, I'm Gabriel Germano!

-💼 **Cybersecurity Consultant | Ethical Hacking | Threat Intelligence**
+💼 **Cybersecurity Consultant | SOC Analyst | Threat Intelligence**

 📍 Based in Brazil | 27 years old

 ---

 ## 🚀 **About Me**
-🔹 **Security Consultant** with over 4 years of experience in Cybersecurity.
+🔹 **Security Consultant** with over 5 years of experience in Cybersecurity.
-🔹 Specialized in **Incident Response, Threat Intelligence, and Pentesting**.
+🔹 Specialized in **Incident Response and Threat Intelligence**.
-🔹 Passionate about **SIEM, SOC operations, and ITIL-based security processes**.
+🔹 Passionate about **SIEM, SOC operations, Linux and the Open-Source Movement**.
-🔹 Strong knowledge of **Linux security, Network Security, and Risk Management**.
+🔹 Strong knowledge of **Linux security, Network Security, and Incident Investigation**.

 ---